recommenders-team/recommenders/README.md

 ## Notebooks Overview

-The [Quick-Start Notebooks](notebooks/00_quick_start/) detail how you can quickly get up and run with state-of-the-art algorithms such as the Smart Adaptive Recommendation (SAR) algorithm.
+The [Quick-Start Notebooks](notebooks/00_quick_start/) detail how you can quickly get up and run with state-of-the-art algorithms such as the Smart Adaptive Recommendation ([SAR](https://github.com/Microsoft/Product-Recommendations/blob/master/doc/sar.md)) algorithm and ALS algorithm.

 The [Data Notebooks](notebooks/01_prepare_data) detail how to prepare and split data properly for recommendation systems

-The [Modeling Notebooks](notebooks/02_modeling) deep dive into implemetnations of different recommender algorithms
+The [Modeling Notebooks](notebooks/02_modeling) deep dive into implementations of different recommender algorithms

 The [Evaluate Notebooks](notebooks/03_evaluate) discuss how to evaluate recommender algorithms for different ranking and rating metrics